Note

 Azure role-based access control (Azure RBAC) helps you manage who has access to Azure resources, what they can do with those resources, and what areas they have access to.

-Given the sensitive nature of security incidents, role-based access is used to limit the audience of their impacted resource information.
-Along with resource information, Service Health provides the information shown here to users whose resources are impacted from a security incident:
+Along with resource information, Service Health provides the information shown here to users whose resources are impacted from a security advisory:

 Subscription level